 Biography of Mitchell J. Landrieu

-Mitchell J. Landrieu was sworn in as the 61st Mayor of New Orleans on May 3, 2010 with a clear mandate to usher in a new era of peace and prosperity in New Orleans.
-As Mayor, he has delivered major victories and everywhere you look, progress is being made.
+Mitch Landrieu was sworn in as the 61st Mayor of New Orleans on May 3, 2010 with a clear mandate to usher in a new era of peace and prosperity in New Orleans.
+As Mayor, he has delivered major victories, and everywhere you look, progress is being made.

 According to the U.S. Census, New Orleans is the fastest growing major city in the U.S. The city ranked #1 metropolitan area for overall economic recovery by the Brookings Institute and most improved city for business by Wall Street Journal’s MarketWatch.
 New Orleans received the World Tourism Award for outstanding accomplishments in the travel and hospitality industry and Forbes named New Orleans the #1 city for “brain gain.”
 Now, the city is moving forward towards its 300th anniversary in 2018.
 The people of New Orleans know what it’s like to win and want more of it.

-Prior to becoming Mayor, Landrieu served as Louisiana’s Lieutenant Governor for six years, leading the effort after Hurricane Katrina to rebuild the tourism industry and the tens of thousands of jobs it creates.
-During his tenure, Landrieu launched the Cultural Economy Initiative to quantify and grow jobs in Louisiana’s culture, music, food, film and art industries.
+Throughout his years of public service, Mitch has governed by the philosophy that we are “one team, one fight, one voice, and one city.”
+Prior to becoming Mayor, Mitch served as Louisiana’s Lieutenant Governor for six years, leading the effort after Hurricane Katrina to rebuild the tourism industry and the tens of thousands of jobs it creates.
+During his tenure, he launched the Cultural Economy Initiative to quantify and grow jobs in Louisiana’s culture, music, food, film and art industries.

-His political service began with the Louisiana House of Representatives, where he represented the Broadmoor neighborhood for 16 years.
-Landrieu also had a successful law practice for 15 years and became an expert mediator, focusing on alternative dispute resolution
+Prior to becoming Louisiana’s Lieutenant Governor, Mitch represented the Broadmoor neighborhood in the Louisiana House of Representatives for 16 years, where he established a record as a reformer.
+He also had a successful law practice for 15 years and became an expert mediator, focusing on alternative dispute resolution.

-Landrieu was educated at Jesuit High School of New Orleans, Catholic University in Washington, and earned a law degree from Loyola University.
-He grew up as one of nine children in the Broadmoor neighborhood, where he developed a love for the City of New Orleans.
-Today, he and his wife Cheryl are raising five children of their own.
+Mitch was educated at Jesuit High School of New Orleans, Catholic University in Washington D.C., and earned a law degree from Loyola University.
+He is the son of Moon and Verna Landrieu and grew up the fifth of nine children in the Broadmoor neighborhood, where he developed a love for the city.
+Today, Mitch and his wife Cheryl, who is a lawyer serving as Clerk of the Louisiana 5th Circuit Court of Appeals, are raising five children of their own.